 Flying to Norway is pretty straightforward, with Oslo being the most accessible and cheapest option.
 Search the internet and you’ll find cheap flights to Oslo as common as they are to the rest of Europe.
 Stavanger and Bergen are also popular start points for a trip, but the smaller the airport, the more expensive the flight.

 Your Norway flight cost will vary according to your departure point, airline and dates.
-If you are flexible, better the chances to find a good deal.
+If you are flexible, better chances of finding a good deal.
 We recommend using Skyscanner and Kiwi.com to search for the best/cheapest flights to Norway.

 Once in Norway, you’ll find the daily car hire rate around the same as the UK, but four times more expensive than Spain, although the latter is the cheapest country in which to hire a car in Europe!
 Be prepared to pay something around €50 to €100 per day for car rental in Norway.